-Indeed, it is a big challenge that an individual employee would risk to take, including the fear of being punished, terminated, or subjected to negative consequences.
-There is a big possibility that history would repeat itself if they would opt not to speak up.
+Indeed, should you report, you risk receiving punishment, terminated, or subjected to negative consequences.
+In fact, there is a possibility that history would repeat itself if you would not speak up.

-Job discrimination occurs when someone in a company treats an employee or worker in an illegal and negative manner either through physical or verbal harassment, denying a job, decreased salaries and benefits, getting fired from the job, and other unfair acts.
+How will you know if you experience such?
+When someone in a company treats you in a way that violates either the company policy or your human rights, consider it job discrimination.
+Other concrete examples include physical or verbal harassment, denying a job, decreased salaries and benefits, fired from the job, and other unfair acts.

 Other examples of job discrimination are the following: